PirateshipOrg/pirateship/README.md

+# PeerReview branch

+This branch implements PeerReview on top of out usual system.
+The plan is to use PeerReview with Signed Raft (for PirateShip comparison) or no-sequencer baseline for PSL.

+> DO NOT MERGE IT WITH THE MAIN BRANCH!!!!!!

+This branch will have significant code changes that will affect common-case PirateShip/PSL performance.

 # PirateShip

 This is a prototype implementation of the PirateShip consensus protocol for VM-based TEEs (eg, AMD SEV-SNP and Intel TDX).